MylesFTOP/MylesFTOP/README.md

 ### Hi there! 👋

 I'm Myles (he/him).
-I write primarily in C#, and am currently working on several projects to help me develop my skills.
+I write primarily in C# (with xUnit helping make sure I don't break what I've made), and am currently working on several projects to help me develop my skills.

 Some of my recent projects:
 - **TicketSystem**   - a test project simulating parts and task management for field engineers.